dahshury/python-whatsapp-bot/README.md

 ![alt text](media/Screenshot%202025-03-14%20014221.png)
 ![alt text](media/Screenshot%202025-03-14%20014527.png)

 A powerful WhatsApp bot built using FastAPI, integrated with multiple AI providers (OpenAI, Anthropic, and Google Gemini) for generating intelligent responses to customer inquiries.
-The application includes a comprehensive Streamlit frontend for managing reservations and includes a fully containerized setup with Docker for easy deployment.
+The application includes a modern Next.js frontend for managing reservations and includes a fully containerized setup with Docker for easy deployment.

-The bot allows users to make, modify, and cancel reservations via WhatsApp, while the front-end Streamlit application provides a graphical interface for managing reservations, analyzing conversation data, and visualizing business metrics.
+The bot allows users to make, modify, and cancel reservations via WhatsApp, while the front-end Next.js application provides a graphical interface for managing reservations, analyzing conversation data, and visualizing business metrics.

 For the original repository and setup tutorial (Flask version), please refer to [this GitHub repository](https://github.com/daveebbelaar/python-whatsapp-bot).

 ## Features

 - **Multi-Provider AI Integration**: Flexibility to use OpenAI, Anthropic Claude, or Google Gemini for message generation
+- **Modern Frontend**: Next.js 14 application with TypeScript and Tailwind CSS for responsive UI
 - **Docker Containerization**: Complete Docker setup for both development and production environments
 - **Monitoring & Metrics**: Prometheus integration with alerting capabilities and Discord notifications
 - **Advanced Analytics**: Comprehensive statistics dashboard for business insights
 - **Automated Scheduling**: Built-in job scheduler for reminders and database backups
 - **Internationalization**: Multi-language support with i18n capabilities
 - **High Performance**: Optimized with uvloop for maximum throughput
-- **Secure Authentication**: Streamlit authenticator for frontend access control
+- **Secure Authentication**: JWT-based authentication system for frontend access control
+- **Domain-Driven Architecture**: Clean architecture with domain services for better maintainability
+- **Comprehensive Testing**: Unit tests and integration tests for robust code quality
 - **Production-Ready**: Support for production deployment with robust error handling and logging

 ## Prerequisites